jholdstock/Decred-Bug-Bounty-Proposal/README.md

   - Anything other non bounty expenditure like setting up email system, proof reading etc .
 (4000 USD)

-Since we cannot predict the types of vulnerabilities and their severity it is not possible to have a fixed payout limit.But based on past trends and other bug bounty programs I predict that this would not cross 100000 USD for 6 months.
+Since we cannot predict the types of vulnerabilities and their severity it is not possible to have a fixed payout limit.
+But based on past trends and other bug bounty programs I predict that this would not cross 100000 USD for 6 months.

 Note: (Since we suggest the treasury spend the money directly any excess will be available for other proposals and spending's)